Darisia/SASCRiP/README.md

 Required parameters
 ___________________

-list_of_fastqs (str-list):         Python list of the paths to input FastQ files in the *order specified by Kallisto
+list_of_fastqs (str-list):         Python list of the paths to input FastQ files in the *order specified by Kallisto.
+The folder containing all the input files can be given instead and the relevant FastQ files will be captured and sorted in the correct order.
+To use this feature - input the path to the directory here (If multiple directories are used, input all the directories as a list), set input_directory = True and provide the strings used to separate the reads in the read_separator parameter. * See example above (working with more than one set of FastQ files)

 single_cell_technology (str):      The single-cell sequencing technology that was used as *specified by Kallisto.
 If 10xv1 technology was used, the UMI_bp and barcode_bp parameters are required

-all_out_path (str):                Path to the main output directory where all files and new directories will be created and saved
+output_directory_path (str):       Path to the main output directory where all files and new directories will be created and saved

 ERCC_fasta (str):                  Path to the ERCC FASTA file

+species_index (str):               Path to the kallisto_index for the species of interest.
+If the Kallisto index needs to be generated, set species_index = None, generate_index = True and species_fasta = "path/to/cDNA FASTA".

+species_t2g (str):                 Path to the transcript-to-genes mapping file for the species of interest.
+If the transcripts-to-genes mapping file needs to be generated, set species_t2g = None, generate_index = True and species_gtf = "path/to/GTF file".

-species_fasta (str):               Path to the transcriptome (cDNA) FASTA file for the species of interest
+species_fasta (str):               Path to the transcriptome (cDNA) FASTA file for the species of interest.
+This will be required if ERCCs are included in the dataset

 Optional parameters
 ___________________

+input_directory (bool):            Indicate whether the list_of_fastqs parameter is given the path to the directory containing all input FastQ files * See example above (working with more than one set of FastQ files)

+read_separator (str-list):         The strings used to separate the input reads.
+Within a list - the first element should contain the string used to identify read 1, the second element should contain the string used to identify read 2 and if "10xv1" FastQ files are used, a third element is required that contains the string used to identify read 3. * See example above (working with more than one set of FastQ files)

 generate_index (bool):             Indicate whether the Kallisto Index should be generated within the function.
 If set to True: the species_fasta and the species_gtf are required

-species_index (str):               Path to the kallisto_index for the species of interest.
-If no index is given, the default Kallisto index created using the GRCh 38 transcriptome assembly will be used.

-species_t2g (str):                 Path to the transcript-to-genes mapping file for the species of interest.
-If no mapping file is given, the default file created using the GRCh 38 GTF file will be used.

 species_gtf (str):                 Path to the GTF file for the species of interest.
 This will be used to create the transcripts-to-genes mapping file.
 If generate_index is set to True, this parameter is required.